AxonIQ/bike-rental-workshop/README.md

 * Publish a `BikeRegisteredEvent` in the command handling constructor via the statically imported `apply` function.

 * Create an _event sourcing handler_ that accepts `BikeRegisteredEvent` and performs the actual state change; in this case, setting the aggregate's identifier.
+An event sourcing handler is a method (choose any name) that is annotated with the `@EventSourcingHandler` annotation.

 > For more information on implementing aggregates,
 > see [here](https://docs.axoniq.io/reference-guide/v/4.6/axon-framework/axon-framework-commands/modeling/aggregate).